adnanO999/Tasks_Assignments/Assignment1/README.md

 #create a Vertex and Face datatype using structure
+after reviewing what is a PLY file I found that vertices have 3 coordinates however faces could have different number of vertices the first number indicates how many vertices a face is formed by.

-#create a function readHeader that is used to know how many line the header contains in order to skip them
+#create a function readHeader that is used to know how many lines the header contains in order to skip them
 this function could be eliminated and integrated as while loop in the remaining functions however this will help to get directly the number of lines

 #create a function findFeatureNbr that find the the number of vertices and faces and return an array containing both values
-this is done by finding the strings "element vertex " and "element face " then taking the substring that starts when the string ends in other terms taking substring (that contains the nbr of vertices/faces) from the line and converting it to integrated
+this is done by finding the strings "element vertex " and "element face " then taking the substring that starts when the string ends in other terms taking substring (that contains the nbr of vertices/faces) from the line and converting it to integer

 if the string is present line.find() will return the index at which the string is present else it will return -1